 Each country was scored out of 40, with higher scores indicating no or less invasive use of FRT and lower scores highlighting more widespread and invasive use.
 The following countries received the lowest scores:

-1. China = 5 out of 40: It’s little surprise that China tops the list with it being frequently quoted as the largest purveyor of facial recognition technology.
+- China = 5 out of 40: It’s little surprise that China tops the list with it being frequently quoted as the largest purveyor of facial recognition technology.
 Its government and police use the technology extensively and often with invasive surveillance tactics.
-For example, the city of Suzhou used the technology to publicly shame seven people who left their homes in their pajamas.
-Using FRT to identify them, the city then published the images on its WeChat account.
-One Chinese park even used FRT to prevent people from stealing toilet paper.
+For example, police in some parts of Liaoning Province are reportedly making North Korean defectors download a facial recognition app so they can send daily selfies every morning.
+This is being done in a bid to prevent them from traveling to South Korea.
 And children don’t escape the privacy-threatening technology, either, as schools frequently use the tech to see how attentive students are.
 If the children appear unfocused, this is then reflected in their grades.

-3. The United Arab Emirates = 10 out of 40: As with many of our top 10 countries, the UAE is rolling out facial recognition across many areas to help “speed up processes” and “eliminate fraud.”
-From using the technology to gain access to government services to registering attendance at schools, its use across the UAE is widespread.
-The police in Abu Dhabi have also had their patrol cars upgraded to include FRT in a bid to help them identify “suspicious and wanted people.”
+- The United Arab Emirates = 9 out of 40: As with many of our top 10 countries, the UAE is rolling out facial recognition across many areas to help “speed up processes” and “eliminate fraud.”
+From using the technology to gain access to government services and public transport to registering attendance at schools, its use across the UAE is widespread.
+The police in Abu Dhabi had their patrol cars upgraded to include FRT in a bid to help them identify “suspicious and wanted people.”

-6. Argentina = 16 out of 40: In Buenos Aires, reports suggested that FRT was linked to a database that included juvenile suspects.
+- Argentina and South Korea = 16 out of 40: In Buenos Aires, reports suggested that FRT was linked to a database that included juvenile suspects.
 There have also been several stories of people being wrongfully detained following incorrect identification through the real-time facial recognition system.
-FRT is also in most other areas within Argentina (aside from buses and schools).
+FRT is in most other areas within Argentina (aside from buses and schools).
+South Korea hasn’t implemented FRT in its schools yet, either, but we noted a growing amount of the tech on public transport this time around.
+This includes for surveillance purposes as well as for contactless payments.

-7. France, Hungary, Malaysia, and the United Kingdom = 17 out of 40: All four of these countries have facial recognition technologies within every category bar one.
-France, the UK, and Hungary have no known FRT in schools while Malaysia appears not to have installed FRT on buses.
+- France, Hungary, Malaysia, and Canada = 17 out of 40: All four of these countries have facial recognition technologies within every category bar one.
+France and Hungary have no known FRT in schools, while Canada and Malaysia appear not to have installed FRT on buses.
 All also have widespread or growing use of FRT in the government, police, banking, and within airports, with the tech also growing across public transport systems.
-That said, in early 2020, the French High Court did rule that FRT shouldn’t be used in high schools.
+Of particular concern is Canada’s use of FRT for border control and immigration.
+For example, the Canada Border Services Agency has plans to implement an FRT app that will not only trace people who have been deported from the country but may also be used for foreign nationals and permanent residents who are subject to inadmissibility hearings.

 You can find all of the countries’ scores by category in the table below.